aci-ref/facilitation_leading_practices/activities/09-interface.md

 the Facilitator works with.
-For example, nationally-funded computing resources such as XSEDE, the Open Science Grid (OSG), the National Center for Genome Analysis Support (NCGAS), and other widely available providers of computing resources and consulting services, are likely to be important options for some researcher needs.
+For example, nationally-funded computing resources such as XSEDE, the Open Science Grid (OSG), the National Center for Genome Analysis Support (NCGAS), and other widely available providers of computing resources and consulting services are likely to be important options for some researcher needs.
 Facilitators should take advantage of opportunities to connect with representatives from these organizations in order to liaise a researcher’s introduction to their